Single Ladies (Put a Ring on It): Composition and lyrical interpretation

 "Single Ladies" is an uptempo dance-pop, bounce, and R&B song with dancehall and disco influences.
 While the first measure is in 3/4, it is set in common time 4/4 except for a change to 3/4 for one measure before the final chorus.
 It makes use of staccato bounce-based hand claps, Morse code beeps, an ascending whistle in the background, and a punchy organic beat.
 The instrumentation includes a bass drum, a keyboard and spaced out synthesizers that occasionally zoom in and out; one commentator, Sarah Liss of CBC News, noted that their arrangement surprisingly comes as light, instead of dense.
-According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, "Single Ladies" is written in the key of E major and played in a moderate groove of 96.9 beats per minute.
+According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, the verses of "Single Ladies" are played in the key of E major and the piece modulates to E Mixolydian for the chorus and E minor for the bridge and is played in a "moderate groove" tempo of 96.9 beats per minute.
 Beyoncé's vocals range from the note of F♯3 to D5.
 It has a chord progression of E in the verses, and Bdim–C–Bdim–Am in the chorus.
 J. Freedom du Lac of The Washington Post noted the song features "playground vocals".